Skip to main content

 Set up with local dbt MCP server

-1. Follow Set up local MCP and choose the configuration that matches your use case:
+1. Follow Set up local MCP to choose your auth pattern:

 Local MCP with OAuthEnterpriseEnterprise +